 Tips & Tricks To Follow a Keto Diet

 - Work with a dietitian who can help determine your exact calorie and macronutrient needs!
 You may not need to go as low carb as your office-mate

 - Take any supplements that are recommended, and drink plenty of water to stay hydrated.
 Much of the initial weight loss from ketosis comes from fluid loss.

 - Incorporate as many plant foods as you can while staying within your carbohydrate goal.
 Leafy greens, tomatoes, carrots, cauliflower, and asparagus are all low carb veggies and you should include a generous serving with each meal and snack.

-- Make sure you’re getting your fat from healthy sources.
-Skip the butter and use olive oil, nuts, seeds, avocados, and olives.
+- Make sure you're getting your fat from healthy sources.
+Skip the butter and bacon and use olive oil, nuts, seeds, avocados, and olives.

 - Choose good quality, healthy sources of protein - NO bacon or processed meats.
 Use organic, free-range poultry, salmon or other wild fish, lean, grass-fed beef, organic eggs, and small amounts of grass fed cheese.

 - If you like the way you feel on a keto diet, but you find it hard to maintain, consider cycling on and off, so that you eat more carbs (up to 60 -75 grams/day) a few times each week.
 You'll likely still get the benefits, with more flexibility, and without as much of the downside.
 Cycling will also make you feel better when you're more physically active - your muscles still need that glucose from carbohydrate foods.